ethanhann/redisearch-php/docs-src/searching.md

 Logging is optional.
 It can be enabled by injecting a PSR compliant logger, such as Monolog, into a RedisClient instance.

-Install Monolog...
+Install Monolog:

 ```bash
 composer require monolog/monolog
 ```

-Inject a logger instance (with a stream handler in this example)...
+Inject a logger instance (with a stream handler in this example):

 ```php-inline
 $logger = new Logger('Ehann\RediSearch');